Yes, helpful

 At first, we talked about my life history so we could collect the memories and beliefs that I wanted to work with.
 Then my counselor had to make sure I had enough resources to handle talking about trauma without being overwhelmed.
 Since I was already in a general state of overwhelm, this took months.

 You don’t start with the big scary traumas.
 You start with something pretty small, maybe just mildly spicy.
 You think about the target memory for a few seconds while doing something to take your conscious brain offline.
-This can be following a light going back and forth in front of your eyes, holding buzzers in your hands or tapping your shoulders with opposite hands.
-Then you take a deep breath, and talk over what you noticed for a minute or two.
+This can be tapping your shoulders with opposite hands or other techniques.
+Then you take a deep breath and talk over what you noticed for a minute or two.
 Rinse repeat.

 When I started trauma therapy I also had a huge crash.
 This was before EMDR even started.
 We were just getting to know each other.
 I don’t know why I had the crash, but my counselor and I both think just opening the door and peaking into trauma contributed.
 I kept going though and am so glad I did.